 Planting grass from seed is very popular with homeowners who want a lush, green lawn without the hassle and expense of installing sod.
 Growing a new lawn from seed comes with some of its own worries, however.

 Birds and other animals can eat grass seed, the seed can fail to germinate if the growing temperature is too hot or cold, and the seed can wash or erode away with spring rains.
-Covering your newly-laid grass seed can prevent or greatly reduce these ills.
+Covering your newly laid grass seed with some type of mulch can prevent or greatly reduce these ills.

 Hay or Straw Mulch

 One of the least expensive things to use to cover your seed beds is a thin layer of hay or straw mulch.
 You can find this material at any local home center.
 Alternatively, use sawdust.
 After you sow the grass seed and rake the seed into the soil, apply an even 1/4-inch layer of one of these mulches over the entire seedbed.